Gypsum plaster requires small proportions of sand, aggregates and it sets with little change in volume & negligible shrinkage or drying.

 Plaster must be dried up earlier than painting.

-Unlike conventional cement plaster, this plaster doesn’t need any curing saves the water and time throughout construction.
+Unlike conventional cement plaster, this plaster doesn’t need any curing, it saves water and time throughout construction.

 The time is significantly reduced compared to traditional cement plaster.